 Presently, these different units are constructed off-site and are then brought on-site using trucks.
+For example, if you take clients like the ones at BMarko Structures (https://bmarkostructures.com/3d-shipping-container-modifications-division/) into consideration, you can see how they manufacture modular units at their warehouse and then transport it back to their client’s place.
 3D printers not only make this practice more viable by reducing hold-ups due to a wide variety of issues, but it almost takes human builders out of the equation.

 In the future, 3D printers may be deployed on-site to construct buildings then and there.
 Engineers or designers may program a design into a group of printers and send them on their way, each robot taking care of their own section of the building without having to transport sections to and from the manufacturer.
 This may take some time though, as constraints such as weather are still holding robots and electronics back.